Generalizing Information to the Evolution of Rational Belief: Corollaries and Interpretations

 \begin{Corollary} \thmTitle{Entropy (discrete).} Let $\vZ$ be a discrete random variable $\vZ \in \{ \vZ_i \,|\, i \in [n] \}$ and $\vZr$ be a hypothetical realization.
 Expectation over plausible realizations $\pQ(\vZr)$ of information gained by realization from belief $\pQ(\vZ)$ recovers entropy

 \end{Corollary}

 Shannon proved that this is the only construction as a functional acting on a single distribution $\pQ(\vZ)$ that satisfies his properties.
 As mentioned earlier, the information notation $\info{\pQ(\vZ)}{1}{\pQ(\vZ)}$ requires some subtlety of interpretation.
-Probability density $1$ over all possible outcomes $\vZ \in \Omega_{\vZ}$ is not generally normalized.
+Probability density $1$ over all discrete outcomes $\vZ \in \Omega_{\vZ}$ is not generally normalized.
 Although these formulas are convenient abstractions that result from formal derivations as expectations in the discrete case, nothing prevents us from applying them in continuous settings, which recovers the typical definitions in such cases.

-We emphasize that this definition of entropy on the continuum is not consistent with taking the limit of a sequence of discrete distributions that converges in probability density to that of a continuous limiting distribution.
-The entropy of such a sequence diverges to infinity, which matches our intuition; the amount of data required to specify a continuous (real) random variable also diverges.
+In the continuous setting, we must emphasize that this definition of entropy is not consistent with taking the limit of a sequence of discrete distributions that converges in probability density to a continuous limiting distribution.
+The entropy of such a sequence diverges to infinity, which matches our intuition; the number of bits required to specify a continuous (real) random variable also diverges.